May 18, 2026, 2:33 pm | Read time: 5 minutes

 Why You Should Add Vinegar to the Water

 However, the right amount is important.
 Too much vinegar can affect the taste and give the egg a slightly sour note.
 Usually, about a tablespoon of light vinegar per liter of water is sufficient.
-White wine vinegar or mild table vinegar work particularly well for this.
+White wine vinegar or mild table vinegar works particularly well for this.

 If you’re using very fresh eggs, you can even skip the vinegar altogether.
 Many professional chefs do this because fresh egg white is stable enough on its own.
-For beginners or with less fresh eggs, vinegar remains a simple trick that significantly increases the chances of success.
+For beginners or with less fresh eggs, however, vinegar remains a simple trick that significantly increases the chances of success.

 The Trick with the Whirlpool